MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control.md

 # Control
 You can apply governance actions to users' files across your cloud environment.
-After you have thoroughly investigated and learned about your cloud, you can use governance actions to help protect your organization.
+After you've thoroughly investigated and learned about your cloud, you can use governance actions to help protect your organization.

 ## Use policies to assess risk
 After you take a look at your open alerts, go to the Policy center to review policy violations that didn't trigger alerts.

 -   In the Cloud App Security dashboard, click **Control** and then **Policies**.

--   Select a specific policy to see the **Violating now** list of policy matches that didn't trigger alerts.
+-   Select a specific policy to see the **Matching now** list of policy matches that didn't trigger alerts.

 -   Click the violations one at a time and decide what to do for each.
-See the following figures for more information about governance actions.
+For more information about governance actions, see the following figures.

-     If your policy is set to find compliance breaches and someone saves credit card numbers in files on OneDrive, you will have a match in the policy.
+     If your policy is set to find compliance breaches and someone saves credit card numbers in files on OneDrive, you'll have a match in the policy.

      ![PCI matches](./media/pci-matches.png "pci matches")